 One of the best things to do in Vancouver Washington is at the Clark County Historical Museum.
 The museum is dedicated to the history of Clark County and the Pacific Northwest.
 The museum houses a collection of artifacts, photographs, and documents that tell the story of the county’s past.
 Clark County Historical Museum also offers a variety of educational programs.
 And events that bring history to life for visitors of all ages.

 Besides its focus on the history of Clark County, the museum also houses a collection of artifacts that tell the story of the Pacific Northwest.
-The museum’s collection includes a variety of items that recount the region’s Native American history.
+The museum’s collection includes a variety of items that recount the region’s Native American history – just like a lot of historical sites in Boston.
 As well as the history of the fur trade, early settlers, and the region’s development.
 The museum’s exhibitions and programs offer visitors a unique chance to learn about the history of the Pacific Northwest.

 Esther short park Vancouver